uttiyamaji/uttiyamaji/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Risk Analyst at JPMorgan Chase & Co.
+- I’m currently working as a Risk Analyst at JPMorgan Chase & Co.
+- I have a Master's degree in Statistics from IIT Kanpur